dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

  >[!NOTE]
 	>Apple School Manager with user affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints) to be enabled to request user token.
 [Learn more about WS-Trust 1.3](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).

  - **Enroll without user affinity** - The device is not affiliated with a user.
 Use this affiliation for devices that perform tasks without accessing local user data.
-Apps requiring user affinity (including the Company Portal app used for installing line-of-business apps) won’t work.
+Apps requiring user affinity (including the Company Portal app used for installing line-of-business apps) do not work.

 6. Select **Device Management Settings**.
 These items are set during activation and require a factory reset to change. configure the following profile settings, and then select **Save**: